dumitrugutu/EmojiScene/README.md

 # EmojiScene
-A fun drag and drop emoji iOS app.
+A fun drag and drop emoji app for iPad.